humzalikhan/humzalikhan.github.io/_pages/reading.md

 **What I've Read in 2021**
 * *A Funny Thing Happened on the Way to Stockholm* by Rob Lefkowitz and Randy Hall
 * *Born a Crime* by Trevor Noah
+* *The Prophet* by Khalil Gibran
+  * What a powerful little book of poetry.
+Don't agree with everything, but some very poignant points in it!

 **What I've Read in 2020**
 * *The Unbearable Lightness of Being* by Milan Kundera